“Use the right tool for the job.”

 Use territory and role hierarchies to complement, not duplicate, each other.

 Each sales role has its own responsibilities and, therefore, should have access to data that helps them fulfill them.
+Restricted access to unnecessary data for each employee is important for the security of your information and ease for your employees.

 This system of data permissions is the role hierarchy.
 Individual salespeople, for instance, probably only need access to accounts within their territories.
 Managers and directors will need access to account information for all the salespeople they oversee.